bvermeulen/Goo/README.md

 # GooMPy

 Interactive Google Maps for Python.
-Tested with Python2.7 and Python3.6.
+Tested with Python3.8.0.

 GooMPy provides a Python interface to the Google Static Maps API, automatically downloading and stitching together map tiles into a single image that you can